AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 Iceberg V3 doesn't eliminate the need for compaction.
 Deletion vector bitmaps reduce the number of separate files per partition, but data files still fragment from streaming writes.
 Compaction remains necessary to merge small data files and rewrite deletion vector bitmaps into fully materialized clean files.
 The difference is that compaction frequency can be lower because bitmaps accumulate more gracefully than separate delete files.

 V3 also doesn't change the upgrade path complexity.
 Tables must be explicitly upgraded from V2 to V3.
-In environments with many active tables, this requires a coordinated migration plan—you can't upgrade all tables simultaneously without testing engine compatibility and validating query results.
+In environments with many active tables, this requires a coordinated migration plan, you can't upgrade all tables simultaneously without testing engine compatibility and validating query results.

 ---